-(a) If Participant's Separation from Service is due to death, the Company will pay to the Participant's Beneficiary in a single lump sum a Beneficiary Benefit that is an amount equal to the value of the Participant's Deferral Accounts (other than his or her SEDCP Deferral Account (if any) and amounts in his or her Early Payment Year Subaccount attributable to an
+(i) General Rules.
+If Participant's Separation from Service is due to death, the Company will pay to the Participant's Beneficiary in a single lump sum a Beneficiary Benefit that is an amount equal to the aggregate value of the Participant's Class Year Subaccounts and Pre-2018 Subaccount (other than his or her SEDCP Deferral Account (if any) and amounts in any Early Payment Year Subaccount attributable to an Early Payment

-Early Payment Year beginning before the date of the Participant's death (if any)).
-If such Participant also has an SEDCP Deferral Account, the Company will also pay to the Participant's Beneficiary annual payments over the greater of (i) 10 years or (ii) until the Participant would have attained age 65 equal to 25% of the amount deferred under the SEDCP (excluding any interest on such deferrals), which payments shall be in full satisfaction of the benefits payable with respect to the Participant's SEDCP Deferral Account.
+Year beginning before the date of the Participant's death (if any)).
+If such Participant also has an SEDCP Deferral Account, the Company will also pay to the Participant's Beneficiary annual payments over the greater of (A) 10 years or (B) until the Participant would have attained age 65 equal to 25% of the amount deferred under the SEDCP (excluding any interest on such deferrals), which payments shall be in full satisfaction of the benefits payable with respect to the Participant's SEDCP Deferral Account.
 Notwithstanding the foregoing, the Participant's Beneficiary shall instead be paid the amount credited to the Participant's SEDCP Deferral Account as of the end of the month in which his death occurred plus interest at a rate of 8% per annum, compounded annually, from the end of such month and credited annually on each anniversary of the end of such month payable in equal installments (using the Amortization Method) over the period described in the preceding sentence, if the Committee determines that the present value of such benefit is greater than the present value of the benefit described in the preceding sentence.
 In comparing the present value of these two alternative benefits, the Committee shall use in each case a discount factor of 8%.